pietari-monkkonen/pietari-monkkonen.github.io/sections/index-qsm-direct.md

 Leaves = generate_foliage_qsm_direct(QSM,TargetDistributions,...
     LeafProperties,totalLeafArea);
 ```
-where `QSM` is a struct containing a quantitative structure model, `TargetDistributions` is a struct containing the target distribution types and parameters for the leaf distributions, `LeafProperties` is a struct containing leaf base geometry and twig length information, and `totalLeafArea` is a value for the total leaf area to be added on the tree model.
+where `QSM` is a structt containing a quantitative structure model, `TargetDistributions` is a struct containing the target distribution types and parameters for the leaf distributions, `LeafProperties` is a struct containing leaf base geometry and twig length information, and `totalLeafArea` is a value for the total leaf area to be added on the tree model.

 ## Inputs

 ### QSM

 LeafGen uses the QSM format produced by the [TreeQSM] method.
-Optionally, a QSM can be intialized by defining a struct containing the basic information of the cylinders, in which case the required fields for the `qsm` struct are:
+Optionally, a QSM can be intialized by defining a struct containing the basic information of the cylinders, in which case the required fields for the `QSM` struct are:

 |Field name|Description|Type|
 |:-|:-|:-|
 |`cylinder.start`|Cylinder start points|single|